Byron Kennedy Award

 "It is a fitting testament to the founding fathers of our Society, who over 50 years ago established the Australian Cinematographers Society in Sydney, as a forerunner to our National Society that uniquely has Branches in all States and Territories with a current membership of over 1,500.
 This is a truly humbling and most appreciated honour."

-The Byron Kennedy Award will be presented to Ron Johanson ACS on behalf of the Australian Cinematographers Society at the 3rd AACTA Awards Ceremony in Sydney on Thursday 30 January 2014.
+The Byron Kennedy Award was presented to Ron Johanson ACS on behalf of the Australian Cinematographers Society at the 3rd AACTA Awards Ceremony in Sydney on Thursday 30 January 2014.